clark800/lambda-zero/README.md

 Then you can run `main` by either passing it a script filename on the command line or typing the script on stdin and ending with two Ctrl-D's.

+**Note** *There is no import/include mechanism and the prelude is not included* so to use the prelude you should copy the [prelude](test/prelude) file and add your code to the bottom, then pass this file to `main`.

 # Stability